ravel-lab/speciateIT/README.md

 ### ToDo's

-1) check correctness of model tree building in buildModelTree

-2) get rid of q01 and replace it by a constant number of iteration where timing is reported

-3) encapsulate the timing routine in el_time()
+* Encapsulate the timing routine in el_time()

-4) remove from inPar_t parameters not used in the given program
+* Remove from inPar_t parameters not used in the given program

+* Check input parameters within inPar_t::check_parameters()

-5) organize the code and simplify
+* Organize the code and simplify

-6) get rid of boost in vicut !!!